About Bear Valley

 But this tiny valley offers up much more winter fun, as Bear Valley Adventure Company, or “the gas station” as the locals call it, offers acres of fully serviced cross country ski trails (and snowshoeing) in the area’s sizeable meadow.
 Snowmobile rentals offer more vast access to backcountry areas as well as to cabins in town.
 Most residences in the Village are accessed only by snowmobile in the winter, and once here, cars are an afterthought.

-By summer, the snow gives way to hiking and mountain biking trails (rentals available), a disc golf course in the Village, and kayak rentals for the surrounding lakes, the closest of which, Lake Alpine, is only a small trek up the road.
+By summer, the snow gives way to hiking and mountain biking trails (rentals available), a disc golf course in the Village, and kayak rentals for the surrounding lakes, the closest of which, Lake Alpine, is just up the road.
 If you are staying on the Mountain in a glamping tent, Lake Alpine is just about a mile away.

 Winter activities include —